 My life-long enjoyment with "taking pictures" became a more studied interest in the artistic side of photography after I took a landscape and nature photography class through a local (Montgomery County, MD) adult education program and joined the Gaithersburg Camera Club (http://gaithersburgcameraclub.org) in January of 2000.
 The club's newsletter editor for many years, I also helped coordinate our monthly member competitions.

-When I joined the club I shot with a Nikon SLR camera (N70, then N80) on Kodak print or Fuji slide film, converting my image to digital files with a Nikon Coolscan IV (now A Coolscan V) and printing through Adobe Photoshop Elements, with an Epson 1280 inkjet on Epson papers.
+When I joined the club I shot with a Nikon SLR camera (N70, then N80) on Kodak print or Fuji slide film, converting my image to digital files with a Nikon Coolscan IV (then a Coolscan V) and printing through Adobe Photoshop Elements, with an Epson 1280 inkjet on Epson papers.
 However, the purchase of a digital point and shoot for a trip "down under" in January of 2004 was my first step into a continuing adventure with digital photography.
-After my first DSLR, the D70, now my equipment includes a Nikon D300 and a Lumix LX3.
-I'm in the market for a replacement for my little Canon Powershot Elph.
-(I've had two of them develop dust spots on their sensors, no doubt from banging around in my purse.)
+After my first DSLR, the D70, now my equipment includes Nikon's D300 and D5100 and a Lumix LX7.
+I also use a Lumix F25 p&s.
 I've upgraded my printer to the Epson R1800 and find the creative possibilities of the "digital darkroom" more and more stimulating -- though the time-consuming and file managing aspects do tend to become a bit overwhelming.

 My subjects are usually nature-related, but mainly I shoot what I like, for the pure fun of it, and I'm delighted when others enjoy the results.
-I'm a retired public school teaching assistant and live in Rockville, Maryland, with my husband.
-I have two married children and three grandchildren who are my viewfinder's favorite moving targets.
+I'm a retired public school teaching assistant and live in Rockville, Maryland, with my husband and an ornery cat.
+I have two married children and four grandchildren who are my viewfinder's favorite moving targets.